Permanent disability calculators that will fit in your pocket!

 This phone will not run PDRater calculators, but yours might!

-I recently discovered that installing the Opera Mini web browser on my “smartphone” has allowed me to run this website’s workers’ compensation calculators from my phone. ((Photo courtesy of storm gal))
+I recently discovered that installing the Opera Mini web browser on my “smartphone” has allowed me to run this website’s workers’ compensation calculators from my phone.1

 Since launching this website I’ve given a lot of thought to support for cell phones.
-There just are not many phones that can run these calculators. ((It would be more correct to say there are not many phones that support javascript and AJAX well enough to interact with this website in a meaningful fashion.))
-The glaring and notable exception is the iPhone.
+There just are not many phones that can run these calculators.2 The glaring and notable exception is the iPhone.

 Amusingly, one of this website’s users has asked for an “iPhone app” version of this site.
 Seriously, you’ve got one of the few phones that can use this site and that’s not good enough for you?
 (Thanks Chris!)